The Piazza Center for Plastic Surgery and Advanced Skin Care

 Phone: (512) 288-8200

-Having children or losing a significant amount of weight often results in excess abdominal skin that remains even if you exercise and eat a healthy diet.
-Tummy tuck and mini tummy tuck surgery performed in Austin, TX, by board-certified plastic surgeon Dr. Rocco Piazza can be truly transformative procedures, creating a flatter, more contoured stomach with long-lasting results.
+Having children or losing a significant amount of weight often leave behind excess abdominal skin that remains even if you exercise and eat a healthy diet.
+Board-certified plastic surgeon Dr. Rocco Piazza performs tummy tuck and mini tummy tuck cosmetic surgery in Austin to help patients from San Antonio, Round Rock, and throughout Texas restore a flatter, more contoured stomach.
+These truly transformative procedures provide long-lasting results that are extremely natural looking.